DeMaCS-UNICAL/BrainyBot/README.md

 # Required hardware

  1. __PH__: an Android mobile phone.
-This is device where the game will be played on
+This is the device where the game will be played on;
  2. __TP__: an assembled Tapsterbot.
-This robotic arm can programmatically perform actions on a given touch screen (taps, swipes, etc.)
+This robotic arm can programmatically perform actions on a given touch screen (taps, swipes, etc.);
  3. __LI__: a Linux host.
 The Linux host will host the Tapsterbot server commanding the robot, will collect screenshots from PH and run the AI module.

-The TappingBot requires the installation and interaction of several modules:

 # Installation and set up